- Patient Education

 We always call you with the results of your urine tests.
 Please always make sure we know the name and phone number of the facility where you leave your sample.
 As long as the nurses are aware that you have given a sample, you will get a call back within 72 hours with your results and treatment regimen.
 Blood tests are monitored by your MD.
 If the results are normal, you will not receive a call back.
 A nurse will call you if your test shows anything abnormal.
 If you want to check to see if we have your results, feel free to call.
 If you have an office visit scheduled in the near future, MRI results will be discussed at that visit.
 If he is not going to see you for a while, your doctor will call you with the results.

 I have to learn how to self-inject a medication.
 Can someone at the IMSMP help me?

-When you are prescribed a self-injectible medication, your doctor will set you up with a one-on-one training session with one of our MS-specialist nurses.
+When you are prescribed a self-injectable medication, your doctor will set you up for a one-on-one training session with one of our MS-specialist nurses.
 You can bring a family member, partner or friend to learn, too.
 You will spend as much time as you need learning about the medication, the process of injection, and how to alleviate any side effects or anxiety about injecting.
 To learn more about this appointment, please review: Injection & Medication Counseling The social work department also provides counseling for injection anxiety/needle phobia for anyone who is having difficulty injecting because of anxiety.